Chile: Religion

+According to the 2024 census, 53.7% of Chileans aged 15 years or older were Catholics, 25.7% had no religion, 16.2% were Protestants, and 3.8% professed another religion.

 Chile has a Baháʼí religious community, and is home to the Baháʼí mother temple, or continental House of Worship, for Latin America.
 Completed in 2016, it serves as a space for people of all religions and backgrounds to gather, meditate, reflect, and worship.
 It is formed from cast glass and translucent marble and has been described as innovative in its architectural style.

 The Constitution guarantees the right to freedom of religion, and other laws and policies contribute to generally free religious practice.
 The law at all levels fully protects this right against abuse by either governmental or private actors.
 Church and state are officially separate in Chile.
 A 1999 law on religion prohibits religious discrimination.

-However, the Roman Catholic church for mostly historical and social reasons enjoys a privileged status and occasionally receives preferential treatment.
-Government officials attend Roman Catholic events as well as major Evangelical and Jewish ceremonies.
+However, the Catholic church for mostly historical and social reasons enjoys a privileged status and occasionally receives preferential treatment.
+Government officials attend Catholic events as well as major Evangelical Christian and Jewish ceremonies.

 The Chilean government treats the religious holidays of Christmas, Good Friday, the Feast of the Virgin of Carmen, the Feast of Saints Peter and Paul, the Feast of the Assumption, All Saints' Day, and the Feast of the Immaculate Conception as national holidays.
 Recently, the government declared 31 October, Reformation Day, to be an additional national holiday, in honor of the Evangelical churches of the country.

 The patron saints of Chile are Our Lady of Mount Carmel and Saint James the Greater (Santiago).
 In 2005, Pope Benedict XVI canonized Alberto Hurtado, who became the country's second native Roman Catholic saint after Teresa de los Andes.